Lois Gould: Career

 After graduating from Wellesley, Gould reported on the criminal courts for The Long Island Star-Journal, a newspaper in Long Island City, that has since folded.
 She became an editor on several national magazines and served as executive editor of Ladies' Home Journal.

 In 1970 Lois Gould published her first novel, Such Good Friends, about a woman who learns of her husband's many affairs only after he has lapsed into a coma while in the hospital.
-Such Good Friends was on the New York Times best-seller list for seven weeks and was subsequently adapted for film by Otto Preminger, released in 1971.
+Such Good Friends was on The New York Times Best Seller list for seven weeks and was subsequently adapted for film by Otto Preminger, released in 1971.
 The book was republished along with Gould's other novels in 1988.

 Her novel Final Analysis, published in 1974, appears to be partly autobiographical; it features a writer falling in love with her former psychotherapist.

 Her only children's story, X: A Fabulous Child's Story, was a feminist story questioning gender roles, and battling society’s views on the raising of the child X. It was published in Ms. magazine in 1972 and in 1978 expanded into a book.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Gould's name and picture.

 Gould's 1998 memoir of life with her mother, Mommy Dressing: A Love Story, After a Fashion, enjoyed widespread critical praise.

-Gould's papers are now housed in Yale University's Archives.
+Gould's papers are housed in Yale University's Archives.